python/devguide/getting-started/setup-building.rst

 Install pre-commit
 ------------------

-To make sure your code is formatted correctly, we recommend installing `pre-commit <https://pre-commit.com>`_ and setting it up as a Git hook:
+To make sure your code is linted correctly, we recommend installing `pre-commit <https://pre-commit.com>`_ and setting it up as a Git hook:

 1. `Install pre-commit <https://pre-commit.com#installation>`__.